rsgilbert/fp/ch6/readme.md

 # Value immutability

-value immutability means that when we need to change the state in our program we need to track a new vaue rather than mutate an existing value.
+value immutability means that when we need to change the state in our program we need to track a new value rather than mutate an existing value.
+Its about discipline.